-16 Top Philadelphia Landmarks to Visit
+Fascinating Philadelphia Landmarks to Visit

 In a city packed with history and notable events, there are lots of Philadelphia landmarks to see.
-From Independence Hall, which played an important role in the formation of the country, to places like LOVE Park that are synonymous with Philadelphia, monuments and historical sites are scattered around the city.
+From Independence Hall, which played an important role in the formation of the country to places like LOVE Park that are synonymous with Philadelphia, monuments and historical sites are scattered around the city.
 Here’s a look at some of the important spots and places that make Philly unique.

 Independence Hall

-Exterior of a large brick building with a white clock tower and cupola
+Exterior of a large brick building with a white clock tower and cupola.

 Independence Hall was the original Pennsylvania State House